top of page

 • Simeon Devins - dead

-Please pay attention to those footnotes at the bottom of each page because they are not consistent across each page.
+Please pay attention to the footnotes at the bottom of each page.
+They are not consistent across pages.

 Even though you're conducting locality research on a place such as Ontario, some record collections are kept at a larger geopolitical designation.
-The All record Sets filters will also include such collections in your results list.
+The All Record Sets filters will include such collections in your results list.

 In the entry Gladys M Lambert, who arrived in Canada in 1946, you can see